Race Betterment Foundation: Good Health Journal

 The Good Health journal was funded by the Race Betterment Foundation.
 The journal was the official organ for many years of the foundation and at various times of other similar organizations.
 Its initial name was Health Reformer, which started in 1866.
 Kellogg became the editor of the journal in 1874.
 He changed its name to Good Health in 1879, and served as its editor for 65 years until his death in 1943.
-After Kellogg's death, the editor was James Thomas Case, from Aug.
-1944 - Aug.
-1953.
+After Kellogg's death, the editor was James Thomas Case, from August 1944 to August 1953.
 The Good Health journal had more than 20,000 subscribers and was published until 1955.

 Kellogg was an advocator of soyfoods.
 Starting in March 1921, he began to publish articles about soyfoods in Good Health.
 During the 1930s, Kellogg became increasingly enthusiastic about soyfoods and there were more articles published in the journal.
 In August 1936, Good Health published a recipe for Soy Acidophilus Ice Cream, made from the cultured soymilk.

 Eugenics Registry

 The idea of a eugenics registry was first raised by John Harvey Kellogg during the First National Race Betterment Conference in 1914.
-The registry was established after the Second National Race Betterment Conference in San Francisco in 1915 in cooperation of Race Betterment Foundation and the Eugenic Records Office.
+The registry was established after the Second National Race Betterment Conference in San Francisco in 1915 in cooperation of Race Betterment Foundation and the Eugenics Record Office.
 The purpose of the registry was stated on its family information survey forms as: